cnmodel/cnmodel/README.rst

 Figures
 -------

-The data for the figures in the manuscript (Manis and Campagnola, Hearing Research 2018) can be generated using the bash script "figures.sh" in the examples subdirectory.
+The data for most of the figures in the manuscript (Manis and Campagnola, Hearing Research 2018) can be generated using the bash script "figures.sh" in the examples subdirectory.
 From the main cnmodel directory::

     $ ./examples figures.sh fignum